Clinton Green Street and Sewer Project

 Developments of Note

-Pervious paving on SE Ivon Street between 20th and 21st avenues and between 21st and 22nd avenues will begin next week
+Preparation for pervious paving on SE Ivon Street between 20th and 21st avenues and between 21st and 22nd avenues is in progress

-- Crews will excavate the existing asphalt, prepare the road for paving, and repave with pervious asphalt.
-Excavation and preparation is expected to take up to three weeks.
-Pervious paving will then be applied and allowed to cure (or harden) for up to four days before re-opening the road to traffic.
+- Preparation is expected to take up to two more weeks.
+Weather permitting, pervious paving will then be applied and allowed to cure (or harden) for up to four days.

-- Over the course of this work, traffic will be delayed periodically on SE 20th and SE 22nd between SE Division and Clinton streets to allow equipment to maneuver safely.
+- Traffic will continue to be delayed periodically on SE 20th and SE 22nd between SE Division and Clinton streets.

 For More Information